Early retirement is a trend among the Kansas City workforce.

 Once you create a budget, try living by it for six months.
 For example, if you plan to take a vacation every six months when you’re retired, set that money aside as if you were going to travel.
 Of course, you probably won’t spend that money because you’re still working but don’t touch the money.

 Where are you going to live?
 Will you move to a warmer state with no income tax, like Florida, or are you going to stay in Missouri?
-Think about your lifestyle before you leave the Kansas City workforce.
+The cost of living is cheaper in the Midwest, including lower home prices on average, but there are other financial tradeoffs.
+Before you consider a move, think about the financial implications.
+Review this financial checklist for moving.

-Also, think about where you’ll spend the most money.
+Think about your lifestyle, too.
+What will you spend money on?
 For instance, will you spend more on entertainment and dining now that you’re not tied to a 9-5 schedule?
 If you’re still working, indulge yourself and start going out more so you’re prepared for your new lifestyle that’s around the corner both emotionally and financially.
 If you’re the frugal type, again set the entertainment funds away.
 Don’t touch them while you’re living by your retirement budget yet still working.

 At the end of six months, ask yourself how it felt to live with that budget?
 Did you feel cheated or fulfilled?
 You may have to use your imagination a little and pretend you took those vacations even though you didn’t because you were still working.
 If the answer is fulfilled, that’s one sign you’re ready to retire.